TurboMair/UGATOE/content/UGATOE/Mechanics/Plan.md

 #Mechanic
 To plan - Draw 3 cards from your action deck.
-You may resolve any number of free actions now by discarding them.
+You may resolve any number of free actions now by activating and then discarding them.